gabrielsoltz/metahub/README.md

 - Automatic Security Hub findings suppression using MetaTags
 - Utilizing MetaHub as an AWS Security Hub Custom Action
 - Generating Custom Enriched Dashboards
-- AWS Security Hub Insights based on MetaChecks and MetaTags.
+- AWS Security Hub Insights based on Context.

 # Features

-**MetaHub** provides a range of ways to list and manage security findings, including investigation, suppression, updating, and integration with other tools or alerting systems.
+**MetaHub** provides a range of ways to list and manage security findings, for the purpose of investigation, suppression, updating, and integration with other tools or alerting systems.
 To avoid _Shadowing_ and _Duplication_, MetaHub organizes related findings together when they pertain to the same resource.
 For more information, refer to [Findings Aggregation](#findings-aggregation)

-**MetaHub** queries the affected resources directly in the affected account to provide additional context using the following options:
+**MetaHub** queries the affected resources directly in the affected account to provide additional **context** using the following options:

+- **[Config](#Config)**: Fetches the most important configuration values from the affected resource.
+- **[Associations](#Associations)**: Fetches all the associations of the affected resource, such as IAM roles, security groups, and more.
-- **[MetaTags](#MetaTags)** (`--meta-tags`): Queries tagging from affected resources
+- **[Tags](#Tags)**: Queries tagging from affected resources
-- **[MetaTrails](#MetaTrails)** (`--meta-trails`): Queries CloudTrail in the affected account to identify who created the resource and when, as well as any other related critical events
+- **[CloudTrail](#CloudTrail)**: Queries CloudTrail in the affected account to identify who created the resource and when, as well as any other related critical events
-- **[MetaChecks](#MetaChecks)** (`--meta-checks`): Fetches extra information from the affected resource, such as whether it is public, encrypted, associated with, or referenced by other resources.
-- **[MetaAccount](#MetaChecks)** (`--meta-account`): Fetches extra information from the account where the affected resource is running, such as the account name, security contacts, and other information.
+- **[Account](#Account)**: Fetches extra information from the account where the affected resource is running, such as the account name, security contacts, and other information.

-MetaHub supports filters on top of these Meta\* outputs to automate the detection of other resources with the same issues.
-For instance, you can list all resources that are effectively public, not encrypted, and tagged as `Environment=production` `Service="My Insecure Service"`.
-You can use **[MetaChecks filters](#metachecks-filtering)** using the option `--mh-filters-checks` and **[MetaTags filters](#metatags-filtering)** using the option `--mh-filters-tags`.
-The results of your filters are managed in an aggregate way that allows you to update your findings together when necessary or send them to other tools, such as ticketing or alerting systems.
+**MetaHub** supports filters on top of these context\* outputs to automate the detection of other resources with the same issues.
+You can filter security findings affecting resources tagged in certain way (e.g `Environment=production`), and combine this with filters based on Config or Associations, like for example if the resource is public, if it is encrypted, only if they are part of a VPC, if they are using a specific IAM role, and more.
+For more information, refer to **[Config filters](#metachecks-filtering)** and **[Tags filters](#metatags-filtering)** for more information.

-**MetaHub** also supports **[AWS Security Hub filtering](security-hub-filtering)** the same way you would work with AWS CLI utility using the option `--sh-filters` and using YAML templates with the option `--sh-template`.
-You can save your favorite filters in YAML templates and reuse them for any integration.
-You can combine Security Hub filters with Meta Filters together.
+But that's not all.
+If you are using **MetaHub** with Security Hub, you can even combine the previous filters with the Security Hub native filters (**[AWS Security Hub filtering](security-hub-filtering)**).
+You can filter the same way you would do with AWS CLI utility using the option `--sh-filters` but in adittion, you can save and re-use your filters as YAML files using the option `--sh-template`.

-With **MetaHub**, you can back **[enrich your findings directly in AWS Security Hub](#enriching-findings)** using the option `--enrich-findings`.
+If you prefer, With **MetaHub**, you can back **[enrich your findings directly in AWS Security Hub](#enriching-findings)** using the option `--enrich-findings`.
 This action will update your AWS Security Hub findings using the field `UserDefinedFields`.
-You can then create filters or [Insights](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-insights.html) directly in AWS Security Hub.
+You can then create filters or [Insights](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-insights.html) directly in AWS Security Hub and take advantage of the contextualization added by MetaHub.

-**MetaHub** also allows you to execute **[bulk updates](#updating-workflow-status)** to AWS Security Hub findings, such as changing Workflow Status using the option `--update-findings`.
-You can update your queries' output altogether instead of updating each finding individually.
+When investigating findings, you may need to update security findings all together. **MetaHub** also allows you to execute **[bulk updates](#updating-workflow-status)** to AWS Security Hub findings, such as changing Workflow Status using the option `--update-findings`.
+As an example, you identified that you have hundreds of security findings about public resources, but based on MetaHub context, you know know that those resources are not effectively public as they are protected by routing and firewalls.
+You can update all the findings for the output of your MetaHub query with one command.
 When updating findings using MetaHub, you also update the field `Note` of your finding with a custom text for future reference.

-**MetaHub** supports different **[Output Modes](#output-modes)**, some of them **json based** like **json-inventory**, **json-statistics**, **json-short**, **json-full**, but also powerfull **csv** and **html** outputs that you can customize to adapt to your needs.
+**MetaHub** supports different **[Output Modes](#output-modes)**, some of them **json based** like **json-inventory**, **json-statistics**, **json-short**, **json-full**, but also powerfull **html**, **xlsx** and **csv**.
+These outputs are customizable, you can choose which columns to show.
+For example, you may need a report about your affected resources adding the tag Owner, Service and Environment and nothing else.
+Check the configuration file, and define the columns you need.

 **MetaHub** supports **multi-account setups**.
 You can run the tool from any environment by assuming roles in your AWS Security Hub `master` account and your `child/service` accounts where your resources live.
 This allows you to fetch aggregated data from multiple accounts using your AWS Security Hub multi-account implementation while also fetching and enriching those findings with data from the accounts where your affected resources live based on your needs.
 Refer to [Configuring Security Hub](#configuring-security-hub) for more information.

+# Customizing Configuration

+**MetaHub** uses configuration files that let you customize some checks behaviors, default filters, and more.
+The configuration files are located in [lib/config/](lib/config).
+You can edit them using your favorite text editor.

 # Run with Python